CATEGORIES

 strands are combined and twisted.
 The wall thickness of the MILSPEC PTFE Teflon

 • What about termination?
-We do not buy our plugs off the shelf, instead they are Custom Designed
+We do not

-by us and manufactured to our specifications.
-Featuring a machine Brass alloy
+instead they are Custom manufactured to our specifications.
+Featuring a machine

-• Our SOLDER is Genuine Military Grade Silver Solder and is manufactured specifically for termination of Silver wire.
+These are manufactured specifically for termination of Silver wire.
 If you

-particles causing poor joint performance and degradation of signal.
-Military
+silver particles causing poor joint performance and degradation of signal.
+MilSpec & Cardas Silver solder is designed to suppress

-of the silver wire leaving a joint that is pure and provides the best
+silver absorption from the surface of the silver wire leaving a joint that is

-conductivity from solder possible.
+pure and provides the best conductivity from solder possible.

 • How is our cable made?
 There